Fernando-Lozano/ladderLogic/README.md

 ## Todo on main:
 - save and load states
 - style component highlighter properly
-- add print js, validators, and confirms for main functions
+- add print js, and confirms for main functions
 - testing
 - landing page with video
 - deploy on github pages